-The main areas where it may be appropriate to request a DD are set out within Sections E.23 to E.26 E.23 & 24.
-Before a DD is prepared the Chief Officer or his delegated representative the authorised officer/Council employee must seek authorisation to proceed from the Procurement Service.
-The draft DD must then be signed off by Procurement, Legal and Finance before being considered by the Borough Solicitor and the Director of Finance and Business Services Chief Officer and Portfolio Holder.
+The main areas where it may be appropriate to request a DD are set out within Sections E.23 to E.26.
+Before a DD is prepared the Chief Officer or his delegated representative must seek authorisation to proceed from the Procurement Service.
+The draft DD must then be signed off by Procurement, Legal and Finance before being considered by the Borough Solicitor and the Director of Finance and Business Services.

 All attempts to waive the Rules will be subject to very close scrutiny and may be reviewed by the Corporate Management Team.
-The DD must clearly set out the exemption or the exception from the Rules that is are being replied upon.
+The DD must clearly set out the exemption or the exception from the Rules that is being replied upon.

-- E.9 All such exceptions should be recorded in the delegated decisions register and be available for inspection as required. - E.10 National and European Union legislation overrides the Finance and Contract Procedure Rules. - E.11 Where it becomes apparent that a Service has failed to comply with these Rules then the Chief Officer or his/her designated representative shall issue a report complete a non-compliance form outlining the reasons for the non-compliance and the steps taken to prevent a re-occurrence.
-The Chief Officer or his/her designated representative will be required to submit the report form for sign off to the Director of Finance and Business Services and Borough Solicitor before reporting.
-A report will be made to the Audit and Governance Committee, at least on a half yearly basis, setting out the number of non-compliance instances in the previous period, broken down by Service, and a description of exceptional instances. - E.12 When any employee either of the Council or of a service provider may be affected by any transfer arrangement.
+- E.9 All such exceptions should be recorded in the delegated decisions register and be available for inspection as required. - E.10 National and European Union legislation overrides the Finance and Contract Procedure Rules.

+- E.11 Where it becomes apparent that a Service has failed to comply with these Rules then the Chief Officer or his designated representative shall issue a report outlining the reasons for the non-compliance and the steps taken to prevent a re-occurrence.
+The Chief Officer or his designated representative will be required to submit the report to the Director of Finance and Business Services and Borough Solicitor before reporting to the Audit and Governance Committee. - E.12 When any employee either of the Council or of a service provider may be affected by any transfer arrangement.
 Officers must ensure that Transfer of Undertaking (Protection of Employment) Regulations (TUPE) issues are considered and obtain legal advice before proceeding with inviting tenders and quotations.